Summer is a great time to explore cool problems to keep your skills sharp! Schedule a class today!

 Who Should Take?

 This is our foundational course for learning physics.
 It is intended for high school-level students who want to explore the way that physicists approach problems and prepare to study specific physics topics (like Mechanics or Electricity and Magnetism) in future courses.
 This course does not assume specific knowledge of physics.
-This course assumes competency with algebra; we recommend having taken at least Introduction to Algebra A at AoPS or having equivalent knowledge.
+This course assumes competency with algebra; we recommend having taken at least Honors or Scholars Math 7: Introduction to Algebra (Part 1) at AoPS or having equivalent knowledge.

 Lessons